Here are some creepy Eyeball Truffles for Halloween!

 - Roll the mixture into 1-inch balls and place them on a wax paper-lined cookie sheet.
 Place in the freezer for about 20 minutes, or until they are chilled and firmed up a bit.

-- Melt white candy as directed on the package and then (using a teaspoon) dip balls melted white chocolate, tap off extra and set aside on wax paper covered cookie sheet to dry.
+- Melt the white candy as directed on the package and then (using a teaspoon) dip the balls into the melted white chocolate, tap off extra chocolate and move to the wax paper covered cookie sheet to dry.

 - Use the red decorator icing to squiggle lines from the center out to the sides- to create a bloodshot-look for the eyeball.

-- Let dry & then refrigerate until ready to serve.
+- Let dry, and then refrigerate until ready to serve.

 - For easy crushing, use a rolling pin or meat mallet to pound the cookies into crumbs, or simply whir them in the food processor.

-- White candy melts are easily found at craft stores or baking supply stores.
+- White candy melts are easily found at craft stores or baking supply stores (I like the Wilton brand).
 You can also use "Candy Quick," which you should be able to find in your regular market's baking aisle.

 - Decorator icing in squeeze packets can be found in your market’s baking aisle.
 You can certainly make your own royal icing, but I find that it’s easier to just purchase these for this recipe.